DroneBridge/RPiKernel/README.md

 # Credits

 * Initial patches provided by rodizio1 in the EZ-Wifibroadcast project
-* Updated patches and Kernel for DroneBridge by seeul8er
+* Updated patches, move to Kernel 4.14.66 and integration of aircrack-ng/rtl8812au driver for DroneBridge by seeul8er